Apply for the Postgraduate Diploma in Physiotherapy (PGDipPhty) through the Dunedin campus in 2020Apply Now

 Structure of the Programme

-- The programme of study shall comprise approved papers to the value of 120 points, which must be those specified in the Schedule for the area concerned if the diploma is to be endorsed in an area of specialisation.
-With permission of the Dean of Physiotherapy, a candidate may substitute up to 30 points in a relevant or related subject for one or more of the required PHTY or PHTX papers.
+- With permission of the Dean of Physiotherapy, a candidate may substitute up to 30 points in a relevant or related subject for one or more of the required PHTY papers prescribed for an endorsement in the Schedule.

 - A candidate who has completed the requirements for the Postgraduate Certificate in Physiotherapy shall be exempted from those papers in the programme for the diploma which have been previously passed for the certificate.